jimbojw/corridor/README.md

 </p>
 ```

-If you run corridor in this, you'll get the same JSON listed above.
+If you run corridor against this HTML, you'll get the same JSON listed above.

 Merging works best for objects like the `dependencies` object we just looked at.
 But corridor can also merge arrays.